Capital Acquisitions Tax

 If you make a payment for the benefit or some other contribution in return for it, this may also be deducted.
 This is known as a 'consideration' and could be, for example, a part payment, an amount paid annually to the donor or other person, or a payment of debts of the donor.

 If you do not receive full ownership but instead receive a benefit for a limited period, then a number of factors are taken into account to calculate the value.
-The calculation of the value of a limited interest is explained in Revenue Guide IT 39 (pdf) (Appendix 7).
+More information on the calculation of the value of a limited interest is explained on revenue.ie.

 The following are exempt from Capital Acquisitions Tax:

 If you receive a gift or inheritance of a house that has been your main residence, it may be exempt from tax if you do not own or have an interest in any other house.
 There are conditions on how long you must be resident in the house before and after receiving the benefit.
-More information is available on this website - see Dwelling-house exemption below - or Revenue's leaflet CAT 10.
+More information about the Dwelling House Exemption is available on Revenue's website and in Revenue's Operational Manual (pdf).

-If a parent receives an inheritance from his/her child, and takes full and complete ownership of the inheritance, it usually taxable under Group A. But it is exempt if, in the previous five years, the child took an inheritance or gift from either parent and it was not exempt from Capital Acquisitions Tax.
+If a parent receives an inheritance from their child, and takes full and complete ownership of the inheritance, it is usually taxable under Group A. But it is exempt if, in the previous 5 years, the child took an inheritance or gift from either parent and it was not exempt from Capital Acquisitions Tax.

 Payments that reduce the debt of a bankrupt or near-bankrupt are usually exempt (Section 82, Capital Acquisitions Tax Consolidation Act 2003).